-The King's Man is an upcoming action film directed and produced by Matthew Vaughn.
+The King's Man is an upcoming period spy and war film directed and produced by Matthew Vaughn.
 It is a prequel to the Kingsman film series, which is loosely based on a comic book series created by Dave Gibbons and Mark Millar.
-The film features an ensemble cast that includes Ralph Fiennes, Harris Dickinson, Liam Neeson, Daniel Brühl, Rhys Ifans, Gemma Arterton, Aaron Johnson, Charles Dance, Matthew Goode, Tom Hollander, Djimon Hounsou, Stanley Tucci and Alexandra Maria Lara.
+The film features an ensemble cast that includes Ralph Fiennes, Harris Dickinson, Liam Neeson, Daniel Brühl, Rhys Ifans, Gemma Arterton, Aaron Taylor-Johnson, Charles Dance, Matthew Goode, Tom Hollander, Djimon Hounsou, Stanley Tucci and Alexandra Maria Lara.

 This film provides examples of:

 - Actor Allusion: Ralph Fiennes wears a suit and a bowler hat and carries an umbrella (with a sword in it) at one point in the second trailer.
 It all screams John Steed.

 - Archaic Weapon for an Advanced Age: The German shock troops seen in the second trailer carry trench raiding clubs along with knives.
 There were rifles, artillery and machine guns during World War I, but the need for close combat weapons arose with trench warfare, specially with nighttime operations.

 - Bookcase Passage: Both trailers show Ralph Fiennes' character approaching a bookcase in the library of a country state and pulling on a small bust, which causes another bookcase to swing inwards revealing a secret passage.